-A survey of the present traffic was done to analyze the current state of traffic and use the survey results as the basic data for forecasting traffic demand.
+Survey of the present traffic is to analyze the current state of traffic, and use the survey results as the basic data for forecasting of traffic demand.
 In order to forecast the traffic demand, it is deemed necessary to review the recent present state traffic closely.
-Therefore, a survey has been conducted regarding the traffic volume, road conditions and traffic facilities, etc. The traffic volume has been collected through field surveys in the project areas.
+Therefore, we have surveyed the traffic volume, road conditions and traffic facilities etc. The traffic volume has been collected through the field surveys at the project site.